dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/scaffolding.md

     .HasMaxLength(160);
 ```

-While using Data Annotations will scaffold this.
+While using Data Annotations will scaffold this:

 ``` csharp
 [Required]